 Our 2017-18 season opener, The Flick, took place in a movie theater.
-Movie buffs are very familiar with sneak previews and special midnight showings of films in advance of their “official” opening.
-Studios like these to start drumming up excitement about the film and to get that word of mouth machine going in advance of a film’s opening weekend (yanno, because opening week box office is sort of a big deal).
+Movie buffs are familiar with sneak previews of films in advance of “official” opening.
+Studios like these to start drumming up excitement about the film and to get that word of mouth machine going in advance of an opening weekend (yanno, because opening week box office is sort of a big deal — for both live theater and the movies).

-With live theater previews are not quite the same thing, but in a way they sort of are.
+With live theater previews are not quite the same thing, but in a way they are.

-Live theater isn’t like a movie in the respect that a movie doesn’t change if someone is watching it or not.
-All the “work” has been done by the time it shows up at your local AMC or Muvico.
-Live theater is much different because live theater is a dynamic, emergent thing that truly only comes to life once the show’s last piece is in place — and that’s you, the audience.
+Live theater isn’t like a movie in that a film doesn’t change if someone is watching it or not.
+All the “work” has been done by the time it shows up at your local movie house.
+Live theater is much different because it is a dynamic, emergent thing that truly only comes to life once the show’s last piece is in place — and that’s you, the audience.

 Now, most of the time these changes are just tweaks, making a good thing better.
 Sometimes, however, they are a bit more drastic.
 During previews we are also still in the process of putting finishing touches on things.
 Perhaps there is still a bit more detail paint to go here or set dressing to go there that a preview audience won’t see.
 Maybe a costume is lacking a final bit of trim or an accessory.
 Perhaps a sound or light cue gets changed, added, or cut.